umbraco/UmbracoDocs/Reference/Config/index.md

 ###[umbracoSettings.config](umbracoSettings/index.md)

-Contains many Umbraco options, generally the default values work well in most installs however in some cases some of these options may need adjusting depending on each installation.
+Contains many Umbraco options, generally the default values work well in most installs; however, in some cases some of these options may need adjusting depending on each installation.

 ##clientdependency.config